DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/get-school-experience.md

 ## Find school experience

-You can search for and request [school experience](https://schoolexperience.education.gov.uk/) in England.
+Once you've selected chosen a school, you can get more information about their placement availability and any requirements they may have.
+Some schools may charge fees to cover their costs and you may need to have a DBS check.

-If you can’t find what you’re looking for, you can call a school directly.
-You can [find schools near you](https://get-information-schools.service.gov.uk/) and ask who to talk to about getting school experience.
+You can also arrange school experience independently, by contacting your old school.
+If you’re a student you can check whether your university has any existing links with local schools.

-They may ask you to have a DBS check before attending.
+Or you can call a school directly.
+You can [find schools near you](https://get-information-schools.service.gov.uk/) and ask who to talk to about getting school experience so your request goes to the right person.

-Use our Get school experience service to search for and request experience in England.
+Bear in mind that schools are busy places, so they may not always respond quickly and you may need to be flexible about when you visit.

 $get-school-experience$